priyathamhub/Rock_Paper_Scissors_Spock_Lizard/README.md

 --> pillow - To Handle the Images

---> random - It chooses The input with in the range
+--> random - It chooses The input within the range

-TO EXECUTE THE CODE PLEASE INSTALL ALL THE PACKAGES WHICH ARE MISSING BY USNIG : pip install packagename
+TO EXECUTE THE CODE PLEASE INSTALL ALL THE PACKAGES WHICH ARE MISSING BY USING : pip install packagename

 *** Any Doubts regarding the code please free to contact me on telegram @https://t.me/thehoodkillsthebug